-I thought I’d take this sunny mid-week opportunity to sit down and talk about some of the frequently asked questions I’ve been getting across Tumblr, Twitter, my inbox, Instagram and blog comments over the past couple of months.
-The last time I tackled a Q&A, the post was incomprehensibly long to read and I was falling all over myself in the attempt to cover all bases on all questions, so with round two, I’m just going to spiel, and over the course of reading, I will hopefully cover all of your enquiries about my job, my degrees, my blog, my Law Society portfolio, my camera, and coconut oil.
+I thought I’d take this sunny mid-week opportunity to sit down and talk about some of the frequently asked questions I’ve been getting across Tumblr, Twitter, my inbox, Instagram and site comments over the past couple of months.
+The last time I tackled a Q&A, the post was incomprehensibly long to read and I was falling all over myself in the attempt to cover all bases on all questions, so with round two, I’m just going to spiel, and over the course of reading, I will hopefully cover all of your enquiries about my job, my degrees, my websie, my Law Society portfolio, my camera, and coconut oil.

 Run at me.
 (But feel free to comment here with any other questions and I’ll reply below.)

 “You’re crazy”, often accompanied by smatterings of exclamatory superlatives, is something that I hear quite often.
-Three years ago, when this whole journey started, I certainly would not have been ok with the idea of juggling a full-time job, full-time study, and blogging in what feels like a full-time capacity (though I will admit that I have been quite sporadic over the past few weeks – I’m picking it up, guys!).
+Three years ago, when this whole journey started, I certainly would not have been ok with the idea of juggling a full-time job, full-time study, and managing this page in what feels like a full-time capacity (though I will admit that I have been quite sporadic over the past few weeks – I’m picking it up, guys!).
 If I were my Mother today, I probably wouldn’t be ok with it either.
 But here’s the reality: the world tells me that my generation is completely unreasonable.
 We’re too demanding, we’re too dependent, and we burn through far more media, income and 3G data than we should.
 The world also tells me that Gen Y is a lost cause without a cause.
 We’ll change careers seven times in our first decade in the work force and we have no real direction – technology has made us distracted and lazy.

 I say, baby hold it right there.
 Without demand, nobody would innovate to fulfill it and no industry would have grown as exponentially quickly as they have.
 Yes, I’m hopelessly addicted to technology, but there is no denying that this corner of the Interwebs has give me more career opportunities in the past year than any level of educational certificate will give me in five years.
 Having said that, education is why I still (unabashedly) live at home – how does a student who is studying to learn afford $600 a week?
 Tertiary education is no longer a stepping stone into the workforce as it was when our parents studied.
 Working and studying go hand in hand.
 My degree is no use to me as a standalone expenditure – I need to see how my laboriously late night readings relate to the real world.
 In that sense, Commerce/Law is not so far removed from the fashion industry: I major in Marketing and Corporate Law.
 In an industry where dollar bills do not liberally exchange hands, how do you best market your personal brand?
 How do you provide the best value for a touchy subject of pricing?
 How many labels, magazines, agencies and fashion start-ups have folded recently?
 As I come to the end of my Law degree in a few years, I would move towards Intellectual Property Law.
 Whether I practice at the end of that line is not a cause for thought at this point, but understanding the rules of content ownership, contract negotiation, commercial disclosure, and general havoc is invaluable in a line of work as unforged and as varied as ‘blogging’, if you will.